hilario001/CCM101-hcatalan/Laboratory-01-Welcome-to-the-Cloud/README.md

-# Lab 1: Welcome to the Cloud insights
+# Laboratory 01: Welcome to the Cloud

 ## Mission Overview

-Introduce concepts about cloud computing and do basic training.
+Cloud computing training through KillerCoda playground and Ubuntu as the Operating System.
+This focuses on basic Linux administration, basic commandline utilities usage, documentation and the use of Github.

 ## Objectives

+Explore Linux
+GNU Core utilities usage
-To be able to make a public repository
+Maintain a public Github repository
-Use git and github
+Markdown files as documentation

 ## Activities Performed

-Creating a public repository
+Creating a public repository and modifying it Administer a Linux Operating System
-Modifying repository by creating files and folders
+Basic Git and Github functionalities

 ## Linux Commands Used

-Basic commandline utilities such as cd and ls, as well as Git
+cd, ls, useradd, sudo, passwd, su, lsb\_release, uname, lscpu, free, df, mkdir, vim, cat, git, gh

 ## Skills Learned

-Cloud computing fundamentals
+Linux users and files management
+Linux file system navigation
+Markdown syntax
-Basic use of Git and Github
+Use of Git and Github